upcontent/UpContent-Marketing/content/post/utilizing-twitter.md

 {{<figure src="/images/twitter-analytics.png" title="" alt="UpContent Twitter Analytics" caption-top="false">}}

 While these numbers are very exciting and we have celebrated many mini milestones, for us, it’s not just about the number of followers.
-Through our Twitter efforts, We have also built relationships with a few potential integration partners, onboarded new paid customers, gained really useful feedback on product features, and gathered some fantastic testimonials that will serve us far into the future.
+Through our Twitter efforts, we have also built relationships with a few potential integration partners, onboarded new paid customers, gained really useful feedback on product features, and gathered some fantastic testimonials that will serve us far into the future.

 Clearly, Twitter is one of the most useful tools in our arsenal.
 In this post, we’d like to break down our strategy in hopes that it can help you: